gingerbeardman/gingerbeardman.github.io/_pages/about.md

 <br>
 My name is *Matt Sephton*.
 One interesting thing about me is that I prefer to write my first name in lower case, *matt*, for aesthetic reasons.
 I'm an independent video game developer, but that's just the tip of the iceberg that is my life and career.

-This blog documents my various interests and I hope you find my posts interesting or enlightening.
+This blog documents my various interests, and I hope you enjoy reading my posts.

 ----